theMK2k/Media-Hoarder/DONE.md

 OK  -> fetch Countries from https://www.imdb.com/search/title/ and provide as list OK  -> Auto set region by user's localization setting?

+## Full Plot Summary
+- scrape full plot summary from /plotsummary (find the correct one using the summary text from main page)
+- show full plot summary when item is selected

 ## Restructure Settings